midu16/proxy-server/README.md

 * image-name to be used to create the container: image-version.

-The deployed haproxy container will look like this:
+If we check the containers, the deployed haproxy container will look like this:
 ![alt text](./docs/haproxy-container.png "haproxy container")

 ## HAProxy stats dashboard
-HAProxy service has a web interface where you can check the traffic stats/data received by the host, available here:
+HAProxy service has a web interface where you can check the traffic stats/data received by the host, available on the link below:

 [http://\<cluster-api-ip-address>\:50000/stats](http://<cluster-api-ip-address>:50000/stats)